syntaxsurge/linux-system-monitor-telegram/README.md

 # Linux System Monitor with Telegram Alerts

-This repository contains Bash scripts to monitor Linux system metrics (like CPU usage, memory usage, load averages, etc.) and send updates or alerts to a Telegram chat via a bot.
+This repository contains Bash scripts to monitor Linux system metrics (like CPU usage, memory usage, disk usage, etc.) and send updates or alerts to a Telegram chat via a bot.

 ## Features